Related Services

 Infection: Some infections, like syphilis or salmonella, that are untreated can lead to heart attack.

-Race and ethnicity: African-Americans have a higher risk of heart disease that can cause a heart attack, due in part to severe high blood pressure, diabetes and obesity.
+Race and ethnicity: African Americans have a higher risk of heart disease that can cause a heart attack, due in part to severe high blood pressure, diabetes and obesity.

 Prevention

-While some risk factors like age and heredity cannot be controlled, there are ways you can help to prevent a heart attack:
+While some risk factors like age and heredity cannot be controlled, there are ways you can help prevent a heart attack:

 Control diabetes: Take medications as prescribed and follow your physician’s eating and exercise recommendations.